tarantool/doc/doc/platform/ddl_dml/centralized_migrations_tt.rst

     .. note::

-        This configuration describes a typical CRUD-enabled sharded cluster with one router and two storages, each including one master and one read-only replica.
+        This configuration describes a typical CRUD-enabled sharded cluster with one router and two storage replica sets, each including one master and one read-only replica.

     ..  literalinclude:: /code_snippets/snippets/migrations/instances.enabled/myapp/source.yaml
         :language: yaml